opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/FAQ/FormatChoice.md

 The rigidity in GeoTIFF metadata causes restrictions described in following sections.
 Those restrictions can not be resolved with existing TIFF tags and GeoTIFF keys, and new tags or keys can not be easily added.
-New tags must be registered by sending a request to Adobe (owner of the TIFF specification).
+New TIFF tags must be registered by sending a request to Adobe (owner of the TIFF specification), and new GeoTIFF keys are workaround for the difficulty of adding TIFF tags (the workaround is to pack many key-value pairs in the same TIFF tags).
 Finally we note that GeoTIFF is not used by any geodetic data producers to our knowledge, except for exporting their grids to PROJ.